 If you’re considering booking one of our self-drive French Riviera tours, our favorite months to visit are MayJuneSeptember, and October.
 That being said, this is the warmest region and receives the most sunshine all year round.
-The French Riviera can therefore also be a good option for those looking for some winter sun!
+A French Riviera road trip can therefore also be a good option for those looking for some winter sun!

 In the winter (late November to February), the temperature can drop to lower than 5°C/41°F at night with average daily highs of around 14°C/57°F. The days are also shorter, with less than nine hours of daylight in Nice in December.